abhishek022k/LoginFlow/README.md

 ## Installation

-1. Place the LoginFlow folder inside your Document root to access it on localhost.
+1. Clone the repository and place the LoginFlow folder inside your Document root to access it on localhost.
 2. Go to conn.php & change the $dbusername & $dbpassword for your MySQL server.
 3. Navigate to LoginFlow folder on terminal & run the setup.php script which creates a DB and a table for the application and adds an admin user with username:'admin@admin.co' & password:'admin'.